hafizurcse/python3-docker/README.md

-A Ubuntu server image that is able to build Python3 packages numpy, scipy and cryptography from source.
+An image that is able to build Python3 packages numpy, scipy and cryptography from source.

 Image includes `build essential` as well as `wget`, `curl`, `git` and `python3.4`.
 All dependencies for building an optimized version of `numpy` such as `gfortran` are included as well.

-Python 3 modules included:
+Python 3 modules installed:

 - pip,
 - virtualenv
-- pycrypto
-- numpy
-- scipy
-- pandas

 ## Direct use: